yeshunlong/SALSTM/README.md

-# SALSTM
+# Rethinking the Relationship between Self Attention Matrices and LSTM States for Medical Image Segmentation

-Code for TMI 2023 paper: Rethinking the Relationship between Self Attention Matrices and LSTM States for Medical Image Segmentation
+Code for TMI-2023-1715 paper will be released after the paper is accepted.